-It’s now been over four months since we left our old lives behind and hit the road in our van.
+It’s now been over four months since we left our old lives behind and hit the road in our DIY camper van conversion.
 Since then we’ve learned a lot about what features we do and don’t need, and what actually works best when you live in a vehicle full time.

-As soon as we hit the road, we ran into some issues with parts of our build that didn’t work quite as well as we expected, or got in the way, or were just a pain in the ass.
+As soon as we hit the road on our vanlife adventure, we ran into some issues with parts of our build that didn’t work quite as well as we expected, or got in the way, or were just a pain in the ass.
 Things like a cabinet door opening in an inconvenient direction, or the way we cut our couch cushions making it difficult to access certain storage areas.

 Most of the issues we encountered were minor tweaks and easy fixes.
 Our van works well for us as a living space and we love showing it off.
 But there are always issues you just don’t foresee during a van build, and many things that sound good in theory don’t work so well in reality (this is why it’s so important to test drive your van before hitting the road).